 Also read: Experience Singapore Airlines First Class for just $79 with KrisFlyer miles

-Fifth place in our rankings comes by a process of elimination from the four remaining First Class suites flying to Australia.
+Choosing a ‘runner up’ to our top five comes by a process of elimination from the four remaining First Class suites flying to Australia.
 Of those, Qatar Airways’ First Class seat arguably looks and feels much more premium than its competitors.

 Qatar Airways goes big on style, but in a very understated way.
 There’s nothing overly loud and blingy.
 Instead, a collection of smaller touches complement each other as part of that subtle design language.
 Think textured shells, chiselled metals, tanned leather, modest woodgrain and bursts of the airline’s signature purple.
 They all come together to create a First Class seat that outmanoeuvres the other contenders on flights from Australia.